NicolaNardino/TCPMessaging/README.md

 ## Welcome to TCPMessaging

 It shows how a core Java 8 TCP-multithreaded server can be set-up to process client requests.
+Furthermore, it's got a JEE layer based on a Webservice which exposes a MongoDB backend plugged into the TCServer to store client messages.
 The specific use case is about messaging, i.e., a simulated chat; clients send messages to themselves.

 ### Roadmap

 There's still much to come:
-1. A web service layer, which will allow backend functionalities like a message store, based on MongoDB.
+1. Plug into a server task the web method which extracts the client messages in order to replay the whole chat session.
 2. A UI, which will show the messaging live.